Platform MCP Server

 }

-After configuring your integration, test it by prompting your agent with a question like
+After configuring your integration, test it by prompting your agent with a question like "What services are running on 8.8.8.8?"

 The output may depend on your specific configuration, but your agent should use a GET HOST Platform API endpoint to retrieve information about the host and provide a human-readable summary.